Are you wondering how to choose the best WordPress plugin for your website?

-Disclaimer: While these factors won’t guarantee that you’ll pick the right plugin 100% of the time, it will definitely increase your chances of success.
+Disclaimer: While these factors won’t guarantee that you will pick the right plugin 100% of the time, they will definitely increase your chances of success.

 Before You Start

 The order of importance matter because sometimes you won’t find everything in one plugin.
-The importance factor will help make your decision easier.
+Considering the most important factors will help make your decision easier.

 Remember that it doesn’t have to be one plugin that does everything.
-If you find two plugins that work well together to give you what you need, then install those 2 plugins.
-The total count of plugins does not matter, the quality does.
+If you find two plugins that work well together to give you what you need, then you can install both.
+The total number of plugins does not matter; the quality does.